1999JasonTang/1999JasonTang.github.io/about.md

 This website was created using Jekyll and is hosted on github pages.

-All of the site's code can be found on [my github repository](https://www.github.com/1999jasontang).
+All of the site's code can be found on <a href="https://www.github.com/1999jasontang" target="_blank">my secondary github</a>.